AI Search Ready

 Content-structure recommendations and trust-signal heuristics lean on published research and reporting from infrastructure providers, not provider docs.

-How confident we are in each finding
+How confident we are in each finding.

 Every finding carries one of three confidence levels so you can tell at a glance which recommendations are based on documented standards and which are based on observed behaviour or emerging practice.